python/typing_extensions/README.md

 - Enable use of new type system features on older Python versions.
-For example, `typing.TypeGuard` is new in Python 3.10, but `typing_extensions` allows users on Python 3.7 through 3.9 to use it too.
+For example, `typing.TypeGuard` is new in Python 3.10, but `typing_extensions` allows users on previous Python versions to use it too.
 - Enable experimentation with new type system PEPs before they are accepted and added to the `typing` module.